kroitor/gjk.c/README.md

 WORK IN PROGRESS, to be continued soon... )

+### Roundness And Curvature

+WORK IN PROGRESS, to be continued soon... )

 ### Adding 3rd Dimension

 A careful reader might have already noticed a pattern in the algorithm...